Improving the $\frac{1}{3}-\frac{2}{3}$ Conjecture for Width Two Posets: Bounding delta(P)

 Using that $C_{1, 1}$ is above $\partial S$, we find that the fraction of valid paths going above it is at most $\delta$.
 Thus $b + d\le\delta$, since we easily see $r_{0, 1} = r_{1, 1} = r_{2, 1} + r_{1, 2} = (b + d)p$.

 Using that $C_{2, 2}$ is below $\partial S$, the fraction of valid paths going above it is at least $1 - \delta$.
 Hence we see $2d\ge 1 - \delta$.

 Finally, we use $C_{2, 3}$.
-The fraction of valid paths that go to the left of it is at least $1 - \delta$.
+The fraction of valid paths that go below it is at least $1 - \delta$.
 (Again, if $C_{2, 3}$ is not in the grid diagram since the diagram only has two columns, then the fraction is in fact $1$.)
 The fraction of such paths is $a + 2b + 2c\ge 1 - \delta$.

 Hence

 Multiplying these relations respectively by $\frac{2}{5}, \frac{2}{5}, \frac{1}{5}, 0, \frac{2}{5}, 0, 0, -\frac{1}{5}$ and adding yields $\delta\ge\frac{2}{5}$.
 (Note that the last relation is an equality, hence the negative coefficient is justified.)